Should I Check my Bags?

 The ONLY TIME you should ever check a Bag

 So is there ever a time you should check a bag?
 I would say that the only time it makes sense to check a bag is when you are going somewhere for more than 2 months and you'll be at the same location.
-So if going to spend several months at the same location in London then it makes sense.
 But only if you're going to be in the same place.
 If you're traveling across Europe for several months staying at many different hotels along the way, then it's even more important to travel with lighter carry-on only luggage so your trip isn't wasted messing with extra luggage.

 The Solution Steps: